Configuration of the nf-co2footprint plugin

 }

-// Optional config settings for CO₂ reporting:
+// Optional example config settings for CO₂ reporting:

 def co2_timestamp = new java.util.Date().format('yyyy-MM-dd_HH-mm-ss')